apache/pekko/docs/src/main/paradox/typed/cluster.md

 The @ref:[Coordinated Shutdown](../coordinated-shutdown.md) will also run when the cluster node sees itself as `Exiting`, i.e. leaving from another node will trigger the shutdown process on the leaving node.
-Tasks for graceful leaving of cluster, including graceful shutdown of Cluster Singletons and Cluster Sharding, are added automatically when Akka Cluster is used.
+Tasks for graceful leaving of cluster, including graceful shutdown of Cluster Singletons and Cluster Sharding, are added automatically when Pekko Cluster is used.
 For example, running the shutdown process will also trigger the graceful leaving if not already in progress.

 Normally this is handled automatically, but in case of network failures during this process it may still